 - In 40% of cases, there were soft-tissue and skin complications from the treatment.

 Pediatric orthopedists can’t do their jobs properly unless they work in a facility designed for the care of kids.
 And they certainly don’t work alone.
 A pediatric team consists of doctors, nurses, and physical and occupational therapists.
 When you’re working with kids, especially children who may be in pain—feeling scared, anxious or confused—compassion is a required professional trait.

-Dr. Brian Black and Dr. John Schneider at MOSH are not only specialists in pediatric orthopedics, but they rank on the Top Doctors list published by Milwaukee Magazine.
+Dr. John Schneider at MOSH are not only specialists in pediatric orthopedics, but they rank on the Top Doctors list published by Milwaukee Magazine.
 The reason is that they view pediatric medicine through the eyes of children and their parents.
 They seek alternative solutions to surgery whenever possible, they use psychology, technology and humor to make a patient’s experience a positive one, no matter their age.
 And they are surrounded by a team of caring orthopedic specialists who love kids and work in a kid-friendly, state-of-the-art facility.
 It all adds up to better outcomes for children.
-If you’d like to consult with Dr. Black or Dr. Schneider, schedule an appointment for your child today.
+If you’d like to consult with Dr. Schneider, schedule an appointment for your child today.